scripting/likes/readme.md

 1. /toggle takes two params, an accessToken and the URL of the thing that you are either liking or unliking.

-2. /likes just takes a URL and returns a list of users who have liked it.
+2. /likes takes a URL and returns a list of users who have liked it.
+It doesn't require an accessToken.

 Look in the body of handleHttpRequest in <a href="https://github.com/scripting/likes/blob/master/server/likes.js">likes.js</a> for all the calls it responds to.